 CONTROL OF THE COMPANY; OWNERSHIP OF SHARES BY CURRENT MANAGEMENT AND PRINCIPAL SECURITYHOLDERS.
-The executive officers, directors and other significant securityholders of the Company own or have rights to acquire 4,350,704 shares of Common Stock (or approximately 39% of the shares of Common Stock on a fully diluted basis).
+Upon completion of the European Offering, the current executive officers, directors and other significant securityholders of the Company will continue to own or have rights to acquire 4,335,626 shares of Common Stock (or approximately 39% of the shares of Common Stock on a fully diluted basis).
 Although these securityholders may or may not agree on any particular matter that is the subject of a vote of the stockholders, these securityholders may be effectively able to control the outcome of any issues which may be subject to a vote of securityholders, including the election of directors, proposals to increase the authorized capital stock, or the approval of mergers, acquisitions, or the sale of all or substantially all of the Company's assets.
 See "Security Ownership of Certain Beneficial Owners and Management."

 NEED FOR ADDITIONAL FINANCING.
-Although the Company anticipates that the net proceeds of the European Offering, together with cash flow from operations, will be sufficient to finance its operations through 1999, there can be no assurance that the Company will not require additional financing at an earlier date.
+Although the Company anticipates that the net proceeds of the European Offering, together with cash flow from operations, will be sufficient to finance its operations for approximately 24 months following the date of this Prospectus, there can be no assurance that the Company will not require additional financing at an earlier date.
 This will depend upon the Company's ability to generate sufficient sales of its products, and the timing of required expenditures.
 If the Company is required to obtain financing in the future, there can be no assurance that such financing will be available on terms acceptable to the Company, if at all.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."